Car Accident Attorney Serving Fayette County, Nicholas County, Raleigh County, and Summers County

 - Call your insurance company: You have a contractual obligation to speak to your insurance company about the accident.
 Keep your answers short and to the point.
 Do not go in depth about your injuries.
 Your insurance company will see all of the details in your medical records when the time comes.
 Remember that while you must speak to your own insurance company, you are under no legal obligation to speak to the at-fault driver’s insurance company and should avoid doing so until you have consulted with a reliable personal injury attorney.

 It is also a good idea to refrain from posting on social media about the accident.
-You may want to keep your friends and family updated about the event and your injuries, but do so privately.
+You may want to keep your friends and family updated about the event and your injuries but do so privately.
 Anything you post online can come up later as insurance companies have found ways to access this information.
-They will be looking for posts where you might have inadvertently admitted fault or minimized your injuries.
-They will also be looking at things like pictures and mentions of your everyday activities.
+They will be looking for posts where you might have inadvertently admitted fault or minimized your injuries, as well as looking at things like pictures and mentions of your everyday activities.
 They will use this to show that the accident has not affected your life or limited what you do on a daily basis.
 You never know what could come back later to undermine the value of your claim.
 It is always best to put social media use on hold, or at least minimize it, while your injury claim is still in process.

 Compensation for Your Losses